I am not always able to respond to your emails.

 My Truth is Jesus

-I try not to adopt and wear any labels or fly any banner but "Christ" since to do so means I have defined myself according to a creedal label or belief system and to define myself in such a way would mean that my beliefs are thereafter and henceforth fixed and I can no longer change and no longer walk down the road of learning.
+I try not to adopt and wear any labels or fly any banner but "Christ" since to do so means I have defined myself according to a creedal label or belief system and to define myself in such a way would mean that my beliefs are thereafter and henceforth fixed and I can no longer change as I learn nor can I any longer walk down the road of learning.
 If you serve creeds you can't serve Christ since no one can have two masters.
 I believe that to adopt such creeds and named belief systems is arrogant and prideful.
+We are to conform to the name of the Lord not the name of our church building down the street.
 To be a disciple of Jesus means we are humble "learners"; we are disciples.
 Unless men are hunting us down to kill us for the sake of his name, we are not finished learning from Jesus.
 We are disciples until the day we die.
 We must be ever learning from him and that means we are ever changing and conforming to Christ as we learn and grow with him so that we might be transformed into his image from glory unto glory.
 We will also never intellectually know and understand everything there is to know.
 We only see in part as in the pale and distorted reflection of a bronze mirror.

 Those who are "Oneness" or Modalists will find that I do not agree with their beliefs.
 Those who espouse Arian theology will find that I do not agree with their beliefs.
 Those who are Biblical Unitarians or Christadelphians or Socinians will find common points of agreement with my beliefs but they will also find significant differences.
 If you just can't stand it that I don't put a label on my own current beliefs, or that I have not shopped around to adopt a pre-packaged belief system, that is your problem, not mine.
 I already have and know my God and I do not need extra theological idols for insurance.
 And if any of us is not prepared to be alone in our beliefs, and we rather seek the confirmation, assurance and approval of other men, then we are admittedly unteachable by the Spirit of God and have not humbled ourselves to learn from our Teacher, Jesus Christ, the word of God the Father.
 Those who are led by the Spirit of God, these are the sons of God.
 Jesus died alone when everyone else fled and abandoned him.
 He only sought the approval of God.
 And he who was approved by God, Jesus, is the one who confirms us, not men commending men or men approving men.
 We are to humble ourselves before God's Word of Truth.
 His name: Jesus.
 Any other Jesus is another Jesus.
 His sheep know his voice.
 He is the Father's Word of Truth and through Him we are taught by God our Father.
 Put no creedal idol between you and your Teacher.
 Unlike the Pharisees of Israel and the academics of Christendom who commend themselves and call you to follow them, our Teacher is amazing and he is the truth commended and approved by God Almighty.
 Do you know God's truth?
 Do you know him?
 Do you truly know him or give lip service to knowing him?